Login

 Taksang Cafeteria

-Taksang Cafeteria is located below the Taksang Monastery and above basecamp of the base camp of the monastery.
+Taksang Cafeteria is located below the Taksang Monastery and above Basecamp of the base camp of the monastery.
 It takes nearly 45-1 hour to reach the cafeteria.
 It is a beautiful spot to get a shot of the monastery.
 Here you can refresh your body, take a rest and have tea and coffee.

 Most of the tourists take a rest and have a refreshing mind to refresh for a steep hike to reach the sacred site.
 After returning from the Monastery, tourists take a rest out here.
 But they don’t take orders after 3 pm daily.
 Your guide will order the lunch and after returning you can have a hot lunch here at Taksan Cafeteriaia.

-Additional Sightseeings
+Additional Sightseeing

-Bumdra Trek to Tigers Nest in Bhutan
+Bumdra Trek to Tiger’s Nest in Bhutan

 Bumdra Trek is near Paro Taksang.
 The 3-day trek starts from Sangchoekhor Buddhist College to Bumdra base camp and finally to Paro Taksang Monastery.
-After completing the trek you will be visiting the Taksang monastery.
+After completing the trek, you will be visiting the Taksang monastery.
 It is a lovely and easy trek if you want to do an easy trek in Paro and as well as visit the Tiger Nest Monastery in Bhutan.

 Drukgyel Dzong